hagaib/TrillOmatic/README.md

 ### Segmentation Algorithms

-There are two automatic segmentation algorithms the trillOmatic currently offers:
+There are two fully automatic segmentation algorithms the trillOmatic currently offers:
 * FVDNEM
 * SACATS

 They are fully described in the following MSc thesis: https://www.tau.ac.il/~stoledo/Theses/Hagai_Master_Thesis_4_0.pdf